 In fact, according to the American Kennel Club (AKC), they sit at number 24 out of 194 of America’s most popular dog breeds!

 But what is it that makes these adorable dogs so popular?

 It must be his infectious disposition, right?

-The Havanese temperament is a treat.
+This breed’s temperament is a treat!

 As anyone who has ever met this spirited dog knows, they are lovers through and through!

 With a cheerful nature and affinity for – well – just about everyone, they are very intelligent, very compact, and get on famously with children, strangers, and other household pets.

 They were bred to be a companion dog.